aws-solutions/real-time-iot-device-monitoring-with-kinesis/README.md

 ## CF template and Lambda function
 The CF Template is located in `deployment/global-s3-assets` directory.
 The Lambda function is located in `deployment/regional-s3-assets` directory.

+## Collection of operational metrics

+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/real-time-iot-device-monitoring-with-kinesis/appendix-c.html).

 ***